centreon/centreon-documentation/en/monitoring/monitoring-servers/add-a-poller-to-configuration.md

 5. Link the poller to the central server or to a remote server:

-    - If you want to link the poller to the Centreon Server, click **Apply**:
+    - If you want to link the poller to the Central Server, click **Apply**:

       ![image](../../assets/monitoring/monitoring-servers/wizard-add-poller-3.png)